 Wellness State is a peer health education program specifically developed to address the health issues of the freshman student at OSU.
 The educational programs are designed to integrate health education and technology into the classroom.
+If you are an instructor and would like to schedule a free program for your class, please complete an online program request.

 After you finish your Share the WEALTH experience, you may apply to become a PAID facilitator in the Wellness State program and deliver peer health education programs specifically designed for Freshman Orientation courses.